-SECTION 2 - Step Plan
+Section 2 - Step Plan

-A twenty-year step plan is established for the rank of Deputy Sheriff, as reflected in Appendix C. The salary of employees in the bargaining unit shall be adjusted based upon their years of service in their rank each October 1 through the term of this Agreement.
+A twenty-year step plan is established for the ranks of deputy, as reflected in Appendix C. The salary of employees in the bargaining unit shall be adjusted based upon their years of service in their rank each October 1 through the term of this Agreement.

-(A) The Sheriff and the Association agree to seek funding in the 2017-2018 Fiscal Year budget for the purpose of implementing a plan whereby any member who served as a Detention Officer or Detention Deputy at the Department of the Jail, will have their service at the DOJ credited toward the Deputy Sheriff Step Plan.
+A. Effective October 1, 2017, any bargaining unit member who has previously served as a Detention Officer or Detention Deputy at the Department of the Jail, will have all of those years of service at the Department of the Jail credited toward their Deputy Sheriff Pay Plan.